 About Kathy Banks

 I joined the Kentucky Courage law firm in 2020.
-I handle workers’ compensation cases, and I am also working with Kyle Salyer on claims involving defective coal miner dust masks.
+I handle workers’ compensation cases.
 As an injury lawyer with Morgan, Collins, Yeast & Salyer, I have the opportunity to actually help individuals who have been injured and need assistance.
 I’m from Paintsville, a small Kentucky town, and I work at the office that is located here.

 For the past 13 years, I have worked as an insurance defense attorney, handling workers’ compensation and subrogation claims.
 Knowing how the defense side works is a tremendous advantage.
 I can evaluate a case, and I see what the defense is going to look at.
 I know what weaknesses they will see in a case, and I help my clients overcome them.